Bursaphelenchus xylophilus: Management in the field

 In Japan, scientists and forestry officials believe the most effective preventative technique is the removal of sawyer beetles, the vector of the nematode.
 The sawyers like to spawn near dying or dead pine trees, so it is advised to cut down these trees until next spring.
 The timber is subsequently chipped, burned or sprayed with insecticide to kill the sawyer larvae and pupae in the wood.
 The adult sawyers go out from the timber in late spring or early summer.
 They start eating young pine growth and spread the nematodes to the tree.
 Consequently, it is beneficial to kill the adult sawyers at this time to prevent the nematode infection to other trees.
 In Japan, organophosphorus compounds and neonicotinoids like fenitrothion, malathion, acetamiprid, and thiacloprid are typically used to treat the adult sawyers.
 However, many environmentalists are opposed to the use of neonicotinoid-based insecticides.

 Bioinsecticides are another potential method to treat the sawyers that is currently being researched.
 Entomopathogenic fungus, woodpeckers, and some parasitoid or prey insects are being investigated.
+For the pinewood nematode, microbial biocontrol agents have been explored, with promising results.

 Embargoes have been placed on untreated lumber from the United States and Canada to prevent the unintentional spread of this disease.
 Management practices have concentrated on preventing the spread of the nematode.
 Infected trees are cut and either burned or chipped, soft wood timber is stripped of its bark to prevent oviposition by vectors, and all lumber shipped overseas is either fumigated or kiln-dried.
 Despite these preventative measures the nematode has been confirmed in Portugal, and may yet spread further in Europe.

 In Japan, some nematocides are used to prevent the disease.
 For example, morantel, mesulfenfos, levamisole, emamectin, milbemectin, and thionazin.
 Some biopesticides are also being studied, but they remain in the experimental stage.
 Inoculating infected trees with nematophagous fungus may be a potential treatment for the disease.